moliver28/research-handbook/content/handbook/security/product-security/product-security-engineering/product-security-local-setup.md

 ## JetBrains license

-To help in developing various tools or contributing to the product, various JetBrains product may be required.
+To help in developing various tools or contributing to the product, various JetBrains products may be required.
 The following guide explains how to obtain a JetBrains license: https://handbook.gitlab.com/handbook/tools-and-tips/editors-and-ides/jetbrains-ides/licenses/